xafec/codetime-readme/README.md

 5. Provide a name for the secret (e.g., `CODETIME_COOKIE_KEY`) and paste the cookie token value in the `Value` field.
 6. Click on `Add secret` to save it.

-The Action runs every 6 hours on UTC.

 ### Profile Repository

 **No need for a GitHub Access Token as GitHub Actions already provides one for you.**